-- 165. We will employ a range of practices that can identify common indicators of financial difficulty.
-If we identify that you may be experiencing difficulty paying what you owe under a loan (or are experiencing financial difficulty), then we may contact you to discuss your situation and the options available to help you.
+- 165. We will employ a range of practices that can identify common indicators of financial owe under a loan (or are experiencing financial difficulty), then we may contact you to discuss your situation and the state of the sta available to help you.
 We will do this on a case-by-case basis. - 166.
 If we are able to contact you and discuss your situation under paragraph 165 and we offer basic bank accounts, and you are eligible, we will offer this product to you.